 Diversity encompasses many characteristics including:

 Teaching needs to be responsive to diversity within ethnic groups, for example, diversity within Pakeha, Māori, Pasifika and Asian students.
-The diversity within individual students influenced by intersections of gender, cultural heritage(s), socio-economic background, and talent also needs to be recognised.
+The diversity among individual students influenced by intersections of gender, cultural heritage(s), socioeconomic background, and talent also needs to be recognised.
 Evidence shows teaching that is responsive to student diversity can have very positive impacts on low and high achievers at the same time (Alton-Lee, 2003 )

 These characteristics are interdependent.